berkotako/AndroSpy/README.md

 I'm very busy; I can't answer immediately for your issue.

+Connection may will not coming if device is in sleep(doze) mode in currently update but I will fix this.

 +How can I build a Client?
 - https://www.youtube.com/watch?v=3LEegvEp8_E  (thanks to AndroTricks for this video)